-Customers may earn AGR points based on their spending with participating companies such as credit card companies, hotels, and car rental agencies with which the Company has marketing agreements to sell AGR points.
+Customers may earn AGR points based on their spending with participating companies such as credit card companies, and with retail and specialty partners with which the Company has marketing agreements to sell AGR points.
 Amtrak sells AGR points to those partner companies at agreed-upon rates.
 Payments are typically due monthly based on the volume of points sold during the period.
 AGR members may also purchase AGR points from the Company.
 Amtrak recognizes in "Amtrak guest rewards program liability" in the Consolidated Balance Sheets the payments collected from partners and members.
 The AGR liability is recognized in revenue based on the redemption types as described above.

-As of September 30, 2023 and 2022, the Company's AGR program liability was \$137 million and \$126 million, respectively.
-The current portion of the liability was \$46 million and \$41 million as of September 30, 2023 and 2022, respectively, and is reported in "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets.
+As of September 30, 2024 and 2023, the Company's AGR program liability was \$148 million and \$137 million, respectively.
+The current portion of the liability was \$50 million and \$46 million as of September 30, 2024 and 2023, respectively, and is reported in "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets.